sepalang/runner/README.md

 ### Updated

+#### 0.13.1
+- Fixed a problem in which the `silent` option did not work properly.

 #### 0.13.0
-- The stdout of the capture option was truncated in versions 0.12.x and below.
+- The stdout of the `capture` option was truncated in versions `0.12.x` and below.
 This bug has been fixed.